jessicarubinwilliams/boring-lecture-website/README.md

 ## Description

-_A webpage theoretically about selecting grout cleaner but actually an exercise in using lorem ipsum, HTML classes, and CSS._
+_A webpage theoretically about selecting grout cleaner but actually an exercise in using lorem ipsum, HTML classes, and CSS.
+If a user clicks on a paragraph a background color of yellow and a border are added to the paragraphs._

 ## Setup/Installation Requirements